CS362-Team12/Pixhell/Pixhell Living Document.md

 * Develops audio elements throughout the game and assists in designing stages for thematic consistency.
 * Sound design and general stage appearance is important for the player’s enjoyment of any game and makes this game more memorable and unique.

-James Osborn \- Enemy Design, Menu Mechanics and Transitions, Programmer
+James Osborn \- Enemy Design, Menu Mechanics and Transitions, Data Storage Coordinator, Item Creator, Programmer

 * Will bring the core elements of the gameplay together through the menu and lobby, making the game playable.
+  * Includes a starting menu, run selection screen, item shop UI, pause menu, and win screen
 * Add variety through character items for replayability
+  * Includes both implementing inventory system for players and sprites and behaviors for items
+* Add enemy AI with unique attack patterns
+* Create link between arenas and portals
+  * Will include locking and unlocking portals depending on player progression
+* Program walls to keep players and enemies within the arena
+* Implement backend file storage system for all player data, allowing for multiple run saves at a time
+  * Will include a run selection screen where players can choose to add or delete run saves
+* Implement dynamic data storage system that continuously updates during gameplay

 Tanush Ojha \- Art Manager, Movement, Enemy Design, Programmer